mondeja/mkdocs-mdpo-plugin/docs/index.md

 ## Known limitations

-- Link references are not supported, all link addresses must be inlined.
 - The command `mkdocs serve` doesn't work because triggers a lot of rebuilds.
  It doesn't seem easy to fix with the current `mkdocs serve` implementation (see [mkdocs/mkdocs#2061](https://github.com/mkdocs/mkdocs#2061)).